renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 break_seconds <- 300
 ```

 While the below code is a total blob of text, the important thing to know is that it creates session numbers for Abu Dhabi's qualifying session.
 This is done with the following assumptions in mind: That the only 5 minute periods without a lap completed in a qualifying session are the breaks in qualifying.

-As a prelude for the rest of this data cleaning exercise, and for a spoiler for what the rest of the 2021 season's qualifyings look like - Abu Dhabi had a very clean qualifying session that holds this assumption.
-While there was a quick red flag during Abu Dhabi's qualifying, this was probably the quickest of the year to simply remove loose debris from the track near the end of the first session.
+Abu Dhabi had a relatively-clean qualifying session that holds this assumption.
+While there was a quick red flag during the first session of Abu Dhabi's qualifying, this was the quickest of the year to simply remove loose debris from the track near the end of the first session.

-There were numerous qualifying sessions throughout the season that did not hold our key assumption above, which will need additional more-stringent and case-specific data cleaning (Part 2!).
+There were numerous qualifying sessions throughout the season that did not hold our key assumption above, which require need more-stringent and case-specific data cleaning.

-Things that worked for Abu Dhabi, but *may* not work for other qualifyings:
+Things that worked for Abu Dhabi's data cleaning logic, but prove problematic for data cleaning are:

-  - Red flags in qualifying ( more-prevalent in recent seasons) lasting more than 5 minutes
+  - Red flags in qualifying, causing any two laps by any driver to be more than 5 minutes apart
   - There always being two laps in a session within 5 minutes of each other
+    - This could be caused by bad data in theory

 ```r
 quali_reference_data <- ad_quali_2021_l %>%
   mutate(Sector1Time_outlap = ifelse(!is.na(PitOutTime), (Sector2SessionTime-PitOutTime-Sector2Time), NA),
          # LapStartTime alone should not be used for this logic